codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two satellites decided to get married.
-The wedding wasn't much, but the reception was incredible.
+Did you know Albert Einstein was a real person?
+All this time, I thought he was just a theoretical physicist!

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Apple
+ 1. 512MB
- 2. IBM
+ 2. 5GB
- 3. Microsoft
+ 3. Unlimited
- 4. Google
+ 4. 1GB

 <details>
   <summary>Answer</summary>
-  Apple
+  1GB
 </details>